cgreenhalgh/opensharingtoolkit-mediahub/docs/userguide.md

 Go back to the mediahub editor view (keep pressing back in the browser, or re-enter the authoring URL).
 If you are not at the `App List` view then click on `Mediahub` in the title bar and click `App` from the `Content Types` view.

-On the entry for your app click `Export...`.
+On the entry for your app click `Publish...`.
 In the dialog enter a directory name for your published app on the web server; a short name without spaces is probably safest, e.g. "tutorialapp".

-A view for this export task appears, initially titled `Add Background Task`, and sub-titled `Publish app to webserver`.
-Click `Create` and the view will change to `Edit Background Task`.
+A view for this publishing task appears, initially titled `Add Background Task`, and sub-titled `Publish app to webserver`.
+Click `Run` and the view will change to `Edit Background Task`.
 Shortly a `Task Status` section should appear, which gives you progress information about publishing the app.
 Hopefully this will change to "Task complete" within 10 seconds or so (longer for a more complex app).

-This view has two links near the top: the longer one ending "...html" is the app itself; try opening this in another window, or on another device.
+This view has two links near the bottom: the longer one ending "...html" is the app itself; try opening this in another window, or on another device.
 THe other link is an archive file which you can download and unpack on another web server to make your web app available there.

 Well done, you have created and published your first HTML5 web app using the mediahub.